Jetullah Qarri

 Jetullah Qarri, also known as Komandant Guri, was a prominent figure in the Kosovo Liberation Army (KLA) and the National Liberation Army (NLA).
 He was a commander of the 60th Brigade of the KLA and the 114th Brigade of the NLA was known for his actions in the Nerodime and Pashtrik regions.
 Qarri was one of the most emblematic fighters of the KLA and the NLA.

-Qarri was born in a small village in Ferizaj, FPR Yugoslavia, on 1 April 1958 and lived a tough life through poverty.
+Qarri was born in a small village in Ferizaj, FPR Yugoslavia, on 1 April 1958 and lived through poverty.

-In 2016, Qarri found out he had a life threatening illness, which took his life 2 years later.

-Qarri died on March 13, 2018, from his illness.
+In 2016, Qarri found out he had a life threatening illness.
+He died on March 13, 2018, from his illness.